Pennant Games Documentation

 • Draft timer — seconds per pick before auto-draft kicks in (0 = no timer)

-• Draft player pool — which player types are available: Legends, NBA 2025-26, Rookies/College
+• Draft player pool — which player types are available (Custom, Virtual)

 • Player type limits — max number of each player type a team can draft (e.g., max 3 legends)

-• Legacy players — allow legacy (NFT) players on rosters, and set how many can be used per game
+• Virtual players — allow virtual (NFT) players on rosters, and set how many can be used per game

 • Trade deadline — block trades after a configurable point in the season